 Crystal ball time!
 What does the future hold for GDPR?
 While I can’t predict the future with 100% accuracy (if I could, I’d be buying lottery tickets instead of writing about data protection), I can share some trends and educated guesses.

-3. Global influence: GDPR has already inspired similar laws around the world.
+- Global influence: GDPR has already inspired similar laws around the world, with DPAs acting as the data privacy sheriff enforcing the rules.
 This trend is likely to continue, potentially leading to more harmonized global privacy standards.

 One thing’s for sure: GDPR isn’t going away.
 If anything, it’s likely to become more ingrained in how we think about and handle personal data.
 So if you haven’t already, now’s the time to get on board the GDPR train.

 I remember when GDPR first came into effect, some people thought it would be a flash in the pan.
-Fast forward a few years, and it's clear that GDPR has fundamentally changed the data protection landscape.
-It's not just a compliance exercise anymore - it's a new way of thinking about personal data.
+Fast forward a few years, and it’s clear that GDPR has fundamentally changed the data protection landscape.
+It’s not just a compliance exercise anymore - it’s a new way of thinking about personal data, and future enforcement and guidance will keep pushing organizations to prioritize security measures and stronger privacy practices.

 Wrapping up